 How Can I File a FELA Claim?

-If you have any questions at all about the FELA claims process or how we could help you to prove employer negligence, please reach out to one of our representatives today.
-Let us help you navigate through the legal hurdles.
+If you have any questions at all about the FELA claims process or how to prove employer negligence, contact us today for a FREE consultation or call (312) 600-6000.